 God says that our faith is special, but He also says that it is invisible

-hardship and difficulty.
-We try to make deals with God and promise Him faith in
+without an opportunity to demonstrate it through hardship and difficulties.
+We try to make deals with God,

-statement James made, “Show me your faith without the works, and I will show
+the works, and I will show

-and I will show you faith through hardship.
+and I will show you faith through hardship.'
 It is a good thing that God wants

-as we have seen so often on TV, where everything is nebulous, insubstantial,
+as we have seen on TV, where everything is nebulous and insubstantial with no creation to enjoy.
+This is

-manifest His kingdom in the natural realm and give it to us to manage and enjoy.
+manifest His kingdom in the natural realm and give it to us to manage and enjoy,

 rulers of it, and for this reason God expects much from us.
 He is just giving us